shruthits02/SQL_PROJECT/README.md

 **7.**
 ```
-SELECT country.country, COUNT(city.city) AS city_count
+SELECT
+    f.film_id,
+    f.title AS film_title,
+    f.rental_duration,
+    (
+        SELECT DENSE_RANK() OVER (ORDER BY rental_duration DESC)
+        FROM film AS subfilm
+        WHERE subfilm.film_id = f.film_id
+    ) AS rental_duration_rank
-FROM city
+FROM film f
-JOIN country ON city.country_id = country.country_id
-GROUP BY country.country
-ORDER BY city_count DESC
-LIMIT 5
+limit 50
 ```
-This SQL query retrieves the top 5 countries with the highest number of cities in a descending order based on the count of cities.
+The SQL query you provided appears to be correct for ranking films by rental duration using DENSE_RANK and a correlated subquery.
+This query will produce a list of films along with their rental duration and the corresponding rank of the films based on rental duration in descending order.

 **8.**
 ```